Go backBreast Form Evolution

 Thanks to Amoena’s technical ingenuity, more ground-breaking new concepts were to come, like the revolutionary Contact self-adhesive breast form that adheres directly to a woman’s chest wall, behaving just like a part of her own body, and the incorporation of Comfort+ technology into the Energy breast form for example, which helps regulate the temperature between the breast form and the chest wall – ideal for women suffering from hot flashes caused by menopause or hormonal treatment.

-As women’s lifestyles become more active and as their needs evolve, Amoena is committed to continuing to develop products that meet their needs.
-New surgical techniques are also being introduced, which in turn influence the development of breast forms and the technology behind them.
+As women’s lifestyles become more active and as their needs evolve, Amoena is committed to developing products that meet their needs.
+New surgical techniques are also being introduced, which in turn influence the development of breast forms and the technologies behind them.